Professor, School of Social Work

 - BSW, Eastern Mennonite University

 Dr. Ressler has training and experience as a community organizer, individual and family therapist, and in conflict management.
-He has presented frequently at conferences with many publications including a co-edited Making Peace with Conflict, a book on conflict management, and an edited devotional (Hearts Strangely Warmed).
-Areas of interest include spirituality and religion, conflict management, administration, and research.
+He has presented frequently at conferences with many publications including the co-edited Making Peace with Conflict, a book on conflict management, and a devotional, Hearts Strangely Warmed: Reflections of Biblical Passages Relevant to Social Work.
 He has been active professionally in CSWE, NASW, and NACSW.
 Dr. Ressler currently serves as the chair of a National Social Work Professional Accreditation Advisory Council recently initiated by the Council for Christian Colleges and Universities.

 Awards and Honors: